IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 > Start a new instance of Intent Architect to create this application.
 It will make switching between your Modules Solution and the Test Application contexts very quick (this article will assume only one instance of Intent Architect).

 1. From the home view, click `Create a new application`.
-2. Set the Application's name, location and Solution name. _NOTE: You can ignore which Application Template is selected.
+2. Set the Application's name, location, and Solution name. _NOTE: You can ignore which Application Template is selected.
 It won't affect an empty application._
 3. Click `CREATE EMPTY` _NOTE: With `CREATE EMPTY` the selected application template is ignored)._
 4. When prompted with a confirmation, click `YES` to continue.
 5. Close the `Application Installation` dialog.